sally-00/sally-00.github.io/_posts/2022-10-05-git_command.md

 ```

 To add locally hosted code to github:
-Firstly, create a repo on github website.
+Firstly, create a repo on the github website.
 Secondly, do the following on the directory of the project:
 ``` bash
 $ git init && git symbolic-ref HEAD refs/heads/main